 Antibiotics are drugs used to treat bacterial infections Bacterial Infections Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more .
-They are ineffective against viral infections and most other infections.
-Antibiotics either kill microorganisms or stop them from reproducing, allowing the body's natural defenses Defenses Against Infection Natural barriers and the immune system defend the body against organisms that can cause infection.
-(See also Lines of Defense.)
-Natural barriers include the skin, mucous membranes, tears, earwax... read more to eliminate them.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing, allowing the body's natural defenses Defenses Against Infection If the body did not have defenses against infection, it would quickly be overwhelmed by microorganisms.
+These defenses require a living, properly functioning body.
+A dead body begins to decay... read more to eliminate them.

-Although doctors try to use antibiotics for specific bacterial infections, they sometimes start antibiotics that can treat many different bacteria while waiting for results of tests that identify the specific bacteria Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors try to use antibiotics for specific bacterial infections, but they sometimes start antibiotics that can treat many different bacteria while waiting for results of tests that identify the specific bacteria Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more .

 Bacteria can develop resistance to the effects of antibiotics, especially if they are not taken as directed.